 Mississippian Period, Osagean Series, Pierson Formation Limestone near Ridgedale, Taney County, Missouri.
 Three miles north of Ridgedale on Higway 65, four miles north of the Arkansas border, turn west on Highway 86.
 Continue west about four miles to Long Creek Road.
 There is a large sign there for the Cliffs at Long Creek.
 Exposures of cherty limestone occur along both sides of the highway.
 Some colorful chert can be collected as well as marine fossils but they are not overly abundant.
 Be on the lookout for black widow spiders as well.

 Maynes Creek Formation exposed immediately east of LeGrand, along Highway 30, Tama County, Iowa.
 Cherty Maynes Creek Dolomite is interfingered with cherty Eagle City Member Limestone, the Eagle City has an abundance of brachiopods and a few other fossils.
 Beneath the Maynes Creek is about six feet of whitish oolitic limestone of the Chapin Formation.
 It has a wide variety of marine fossils.
 In the lowest part of the ditch is at least five feet of yellowish siltstone of the Prospect Hill Formation.
 It too has a wide variety of fossils but they are generally not as well preserved.
 At the top of the Prospect Hill is a burrowed zone.
+Unfortunately the Prospect Hill Formation has now been weathered to a soil.
 All the formations are lower Mississippian.

 The Upper Cambrian Lone Rock Formation is well exposed along the west side of Highway 26 at Reno, Minnesota.
 There is a great view of the Mississippi River to the east.
 In the colorful sandstones and siltstones a fair abundance of invertebrate fossils can be found, but most are small or fragmented.
 Trace fossils are abundant.
 Others include trilobites, inarticulate brachiopods, and an occasional graptilite.
 Calcite vugs are also present.
 Prolonged exposure has caused the greenish minerals in part of the bluff to change to reddish brown.
 I've had my best luck at the southern end about six feet above the ditch.
 The upper levels are inaccessible.